 * Post your slides to the course software package (currently Canvas) before the presentation, and I can put them up on screen for you.

 a) The first slide will include summary statistics.
 If the question were, for instance, whether women were healthier than men, you would show average self-reported health scores for men and women, perhaps for a few different age or education categories.
 In this first slide, if appropriate, present some bivariate statistical tests of your main hypothesis.

 b) The second slide will include some type of statistical test of your hypothesis, with a couple of control variables if they are appropriate.
-You can do will generally do the multivariable tests with regression.
+Some kind of multivariable regression is usually appropriate for the second slide.
 Comment on the fit of the models, the meaning of the relevant coefficients, and so on.

 * A brief conclusion, and thatís it.